-3.1 Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements:
+Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements:

-3.2 Identifying and Communicating the Authority's Vision and outcomes for citizens and service users:
+3.1 Identifying and Communicating the Authority's Vision and outcomes for public and service users:

-- 3.2.1 After consulting with the citizens of Merseyside and service users, assessing current risks and service priorities, the Authority prepares an Integrated Risk Management Plan (IRMP) that sets out the vision, aims and service objectives for the organisation.
-The Authority approved a new IRMP for the period of 2021-to 2024.
-The proposals in the current IRMP are aligned to the Authority's medium term financial plans and have therefore been adaquetly resourced.
-In 2024 the IRMP is being changed to a Community Risk Management Plan which will be drafted and subsequently consulted on prior to being presented to Members for approval. - 3.2.2 The Authority's Vision reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
-The Authority's vision is; To be the best Fire & Rescue Service in the UK, (One team, putting its communities first).
-To deliver this the Authority has established four key corporate aims:
+The Authority's Vision reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
+The Authority's Vision is; To be the best Fire & Rescue Service in the UK, (One team, putting its communities first).
+To deliver this, the Authority has established four key corporate aims:

-• Protect
+Protect